-High Medium Low Other
+High Medium Low Not present

 Stakeholder forum X

-Public consultation X
+Consulting the public on BIK topics X

-Involvement of young people X
+Involvement of young people Х

-International knowledge exchange X

 Table 4: Topic summary - Stakeholder involvement

 Various NGOs, companies, and universities work on prevention, intervention, and awareness in the area of children's use of the internet.
 Those organisations are coordinated by the Czech Safer Internet Centre, led by the association CZ-NIC.
 CZ-NIC's projects strive to improve awareness about the safety of children on the internet.